GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 ## Executing an nf-core workflow

-There are currently **86 workflows** (August 2023) available as part of nf-core.
-These workflows are at various stages of development with 53 released, 21 under development, and 12 archived.
+There are currently **88 workflows** (September 2023) available as part of nf-core.
+These workflows are at various stages of development with 53 released, 23 under development, and 12 archived.

 The [nf-core website](https://nf-co.re/) has a full list of workflows, as well as their documentation, which can be explored.